nextjournal/clerk-demo/README.md

 # 🤹 Clerk Demo

-This is a bucket of interesting of Clerk Demos.
+This is a bucket of interesting Clerk demos.
+See https://github.clerk.garden/nextjournal/clerk-demo.

 ## Usage